MoArtis/Unity-SV-FlexMotion-Website/input/documentation/use-callbacks/index.md

 - **<?# Xref name="OnTime" xref="api-SV.FlexMotion.FlexMotionLayer.OnTime(System.Single, SV.FlexMotion.FlexMotionLayer.FlexMotionLayerEventHandler)" /?>** - Triggered when the specified time in second is reached.
 - **<?# Xref name="OnNormalizedTime" xref="api-SV.FlexMotion.FlexMotionLayer.OnNormalizedTime(System.Single, SV.FlexMotion.FlexMotionLayer.FlexMotionLayerEventHandler)" /?>** - Triggered when the specified normalized time is reached (for example 0.5f corresponds to 50%).

-Here is an example on how you would use these callbacks:
+Here is an example of how you would use these callbacks:

 ```csharp
 using SV.FlexMotion;